 FBI warns ransomware assault threatens US healthcare system

 BOSTON (AP) — Federal agencies warned that cybercriminals are unleashing a major ransomware assault against the U.S. healthcare system.
-Independent security experts say it has already hobbled at least four U.S. hospitals this month, and could potentially impact hundreds more.
+Independent security experts say it has already hobbled at least five U.S. hospitals this week, and could potentially impact hundreds more.

 In a joint alert Wednesday, the FBI and two federal agencies warned that they had “credible information of an increased and imminent cybercrime threat to U.S. hospitals and healthcare providers.”
 They said “malicious cyber actors” are targeting the sector with ransomware that could lead to “data theft and disruption of healthcare services.”